precice/precice.github.io/pages/privacy.md

 3.6 We may process data about your use of our website and services ("usage data").
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths.
 The source of the usage data is our analytics system [https://plausible.io/precice.org](https://plausible.io/precice.org) by plausible.io.
 See [https://plausible.io/data-policy](https://plausible.io/data-policy) for more information.

-3.6 We may process information when you register for an event ("registration data").
-The registration data may include your name, email address, affiliation and biography.
+3.6 We may process information when you register for an event such as a workshop or conference ("event registration data").
+Event registration data may include your name, email address, affiliation and biography.

 ## 4. Purposes of processing and legal bases